RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

     ![00-hit-contact-local.png](images/00-hit-contact-local.png)

 1. Now that we've successfully tested our new SOAP to REST service locally, we can deploy it to OpenShift.
 Stop the running application by clicking **Cancel**.

-Open the terminal and login using the `oc login` command and select your corresponding OCPPROJECT e.g. `oc project OCPPROJECT`.
-Open the `fabic8:deploy` script and hit the **Run** button to deploy it to OpenShift.
+1. Open the `fabic8:deploy` script and hit the **Run** button to deploy it to OpenShift.

     ![00-mvn-f8-deploy.png](images/00-mvn-f8-deploy.png "Maven Fabric8 Deploy")